clambro/black-hole-thesis/docs/description.md

 That is to say, all the energy of the field at the start is kinetic.
 It's in the momentum equation.
 That's why we chose the metaphor of the hand punching the rubber sheet.
 The simulation starts the moment the fist makes contact with the sheet.

 The last thing we need is to understand when a black hole has formed.
-Mathematically, this happens when enough mass is contained in a small enough radius such that the Schwarzschield condition is met:
+This happens when enough mass is contained in a small enough radius such that the Schwarzschield condition is met:

 $$
 \frac{2m}{r} = 1